scrumpy/tiptap-docs/api/classes.md

 #### content

-- **Details:** the editor state object used by Prosemirror.
+- **Details:** the editor state object used by ProseMirror.
 You can also pass HTML to the `content` slot of the [`EditorContent`component](components.md#editor-content).
 This option has priority and when _both_ slot and option is used, the `content` slot will be ignored.
 - **Type**: `string |  object`